NLESC-JCER/run-cpp-on-web/show-me-the-visualization/README.md

 };
 ```

-To render a specification we need to use the `vegaEmbed(element, spec)` method which accepts a HTML element and a Vega-Lite specification.
+To render a specification we need to use the `vegaEmbed(element, spec)` method which accepts an HTML element and a Vega-Lite specification.

 ```html
 <html>